The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Results

-To determine $\beta$ in Eq.\ref{eqn:lf} we use the MLE methods of \cite{clauset2009}, i.e. the same as used by \cite{chomiuk2009}, as implemented in the Python package \emph{powerlaw} by \cite{alstott2014}.
-This enables determination of a completeness limit, i.e. the luminosity where the powerlaw turns over due to e.g. incomplete sampling of faint sources.
+To determine $\beta$ in Eq.\ref{eqn:lf} we use the MLE methods of \cite{clauset2009}, that is the same as used by \cite{chomiuk2009}, as implemented in the Python package \emph{powerlaw} by \cite{alstott2014}.
+This enables determination of a completeness limit, that is the luminosity where the powerlaw turns over due to for example incomplete sampling of faint sources.
 The limit is found by creating a power-law starting from each unique value in the data set, then selecting the one that results in the minimal Kolmogorov-Smirnov distance between the data and the fit (see also the Appendix by \citealt{chomiuk2009}).
 We note that this limit is significantly higher than the point source detection threshold, see Fig. \ref{fig:lum}.

-Using the 79 sources above our completeness limit (at 1.45\,GHz) of $L_c=1.09\cdot10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$ we fit a slope $\beta=-2.02\pm$0.11 for Arp\,220, in good agreement with the $-2.1$ predicted by \cite{chomiuk2009}.
+Using the 64 sources above our completeness limit (at 1.45\,GHz) of $L_c=1.49\cdot10^{27}$\,erg\,s$^{-1}$\,Hz$^{-1}$ we fit a slope $\beta=-2.19\pm$0.15 for Arp\,220, in good agreement with the $-2.1$ predicted by \cite{chomiuk2009}.
 We note that some sources in our sample (in particular those labelled \emph{rising}) may not yet have reached the SNR stage.
-However, these are relatively few and exluding those 15 sources from the fit only changes the slope very marginally well within the given uncertainty (to $\beta=-2.04\pm$0.13).
+However, these are relatively few and excluding those 14 sources from the fit only changes the slope very marginally well within the given uncertainty (to $\beta=-2.21\pm$0.17).

-The observed cumulative luminosity function as well as the best fit of Eq. \ref{eqn:lf} is shown in Fig. \ref{fig:lum} along with the $3\sigma$ point source detection limit (in the BB335B epoch, i.e. a level similar to the $6\sigma$ limit used in the stacked map) and the fitted completeness limit $L_c$.
+The observed cumulative luminosity function as well as the best fit of Eq. \ref{eqn:lf} is shown in Fig. \ref{fig:lum} along with the $3\sigma$ point source detection limit (in the BB335B epoch, that is a level similar to the $6\sigma$ limit used in the stacked map) and the fitted completeness limit $L_c$.
 The fact that the completeness limit is significantly above the point source detection limit is not unexpected.
 Sources at, or below, the limit have resolved sizes so their luminosities are spread over multiple beam areas.
 Hence, in each beam area they would fall below the point source detection limit.
 We note that the fitted completeness limit could be a real lower limit to the SNR LF in Arp\,220 and not just an observational effect, although this seems unlikely given that the turnover occurs close to where it is expected given that most weak sources are resolved.

 By integration of Eq. \ref{eqn:lf} we obtain an expression for the number of sources above a certain luminosity as